ARGOeu/argo-messaging/README.md

 The work represented by this software was partially funded by
  - EGI-ENGAGE project through the European Union (EU) Horizon 2020 program under Grant number 654142.
- - EOSC-Hub project through the European Union (EU) Horizon 2020 program unde Grant number 777536
+ - EOSC-Hub project through the European Union (EU) Horizon 2020 program under Grant number 777536